Unease/mctas.com/content/tutorials/_index.md

 ## *Minecraft* Tool-Assisted Speedrunning
-Minecraft Java Edition is different to the usual games that are TASed, since it is not running on a console games are TASed using an emulator and will then verified on a real console.
+Minecraft Java Edition is different to the usual games that are TASed, since it is not running on a console.
+TASes are usually created using an emulator and later will then be verified on a real console.
 Minecraft doesn't have an emulator, but we can modify the game to get a similar result to emulators.

+## What about cheat engine?
+Cheat engine is an external tool that allows you to slow down any game.
+This was a big issue for the {{<newtablink "Trackmania Community" "https://www.youtube.com/watch?v=yDUdGvgmKIw">}} a while back, as numerous cheated replays were found.
+It also has a built in RAM watch tool that allows you to manipulate RAM addresses.

+Yes, you can use this to make TASes, however since we can create mods, we can program slowdown tools ourselves, activating them from inside the game, making TASing a whole lot faster.
+However, if you are looking to create Minecraft Bedrock edition TASes, cheat engine is your best friend.
+You can find a link to the MCBE TAS Server in {{<newtablink "Discord" "/discord/">}}

 ## Type
 Over the years 2 types of tutorials emerged. *Playback* TASing is the act of recording keyboard and mouse inputs, and playing them back.
 This is the type that is usually associated with TASing in other